-The Maternal and Child Survival Program is a global USAID Cooperative Agreement that supports high-impact health interventions with a focus on 24 high-priority countries with the ultimate goal of ending preventable child and maternal deaths within a generation.
-The Program is focused on ensuring that all women, newborns, and children most in need have equitable access to quality health care services to save lives.
+The Maternal and Child Survival Program was a global USAID Cooperative Agreement that supports high-impact health interventions with a focus on 24 high-priority countries with the ultimate goal of ending preventable child and maternal deaths within a generation.
+The Program focused on ensuring that all women, newborns, and children most in need have equitable access to quality health care services to save lives.

-View peer-reviewed journal articles on the Maternal and Child Survival Program's ground breaking work, "Immunisation Training Needs in Malawi" East African Medical Journal, "Engaging Communities With a Simple Tool to Help Increase Immunization Coverage" Global Health: Science and Practice, "Routine Immunization in India: A Perspective" Indian Journal of Community Health , "Monitoring Coverage of Fully Immunized Children" VACCINE, "Assessment of Health Benefits and Cost-Effectiveness of 10-Valent and 13-Valent Pneumococcal Conjugate Vaccination in Kenyan Children" PLoS ONE
+View peer-reviewed journal articles on the Maternal and Child Survival Program's groundbreaking work, "Immunisation Training Needs in Malawi" East African Medical Journal, "Engaging Communities With a Simple Tool to Help Increase Immunization Coverage" Global Health: Science and Practice, "Routine Immunization in India: A Perspective" Indian Journal of Community Health , "Monitoring Coverage of Fully Immunized Children" VACCINE, "Assessment of Health Benefits and Cost-Effectiveness of 10-Valent and 13-Valent Pneumococcal Conjugate Vaccination in Kenyan Children" PLoS ONE